Tamera Mowry Gushes Over Tia Mowry's New Baby Girl

 Faye Sadou/Media Punch/INSTARimages.com

-After her sister Tia Mowry gave birth to a baby girl on Saturday, Tamera spoke about the new family member on Monday's episode of The Real.
+After her sister Tia Mowry-Hardrict gave birth to a baby girl on Saturday, Tamera spoke about the new family member on Monday's episode of The Real.

 "You guys she is absolutely stunning and perfect in every way," the proud aunt told her co-hosts.
 "She was 6 pounds, 4 ounces.
 She is very petite.
 But she is so girly!
 Everything symmetrically is, like, perfect."